Your money-making expert. Financial journalist, TV and radio personality.

 So while of course we would have paid anything to get Rupert the best care, immediately we saw a huge need for insurance and why everyone had warned us.
 Had we signed up for Petsure insurance, the financial stress could have been saved.

 Petsure is designed to meet the demands and needs of those who wish to insure against unexpected veterinary costs.
 The levels of cover may vary depending on which cover option you choose.

 You can navigate the site easily as you search for the best policy for your pet, with easy to use sliders that show how much cover you’ll get and then how much it will cost.
 This is all easily changeable if you alter your cover level options.
 You can then click forward to a quote that lets you pay monthly or annually.

 That’s for the standard cover most pet owners will need.
-Petsure also offer optional Dental Illness cover, Farewell cover, Missing Pet cover and Travel and Holiday cover and other extras that will of course alter the cost, but again, the option to chop and change until you’ve adjusted the insurance to your liking is very easy to navigate.
+Petsure also offer optional Dental Illness cover, Farewell cover, Missing Pet cover and Travel and Holiday cover that will of course alter the cost, but again, the option to chop and change until you’ve adjusted the insurance to your liking is very easy to navigate.

 Rupert is currently running round the garden absolutely fine.
 We managed to deal with it quickly and no long-term damage occurred.
 We are however, never buying grapes again.